wenckerm1lder/Rgstry-roof/README.md

 cincan-registry list local
 ```

-To do same for remote, use `remote` subcommend.
+To do same for remote, use `remote` subcommand.
 By adding flag `-a`, this shows tools with all possible tags.
 ```
 cincan-registry list remote -a
 ```